-- A One Identity Safeguard for Privileged Sessions appliance (virtual or physical), at least version SPS 5.11.05.11.0. - A copy of the SPS inWebo Multi-Factor Authentication plugin.
-This plugin is an Authentication and Authorization (AA) plugin customized to work with the inWebo multi-factor authentication service. - SPS must be able to access the Internet (at least the services on api.myinwebo.com).
-Since inWebo is a cloud-based service provider, SPS must be able to access its web services to authorize the user.
+- A copy of the SPS Starling 2FA Multi-Factor Authentication plugin.
+This plugin is an Authentication and Authorization (AA) plugin customized to work with the Starling 2FA multi-factor authentication service. - SPS must be able to access the Internet (at least the API services).
+Since Starling 2FA is a cloud-based service provider, SPS must be able to access its web services to authorize the user. - Depending on the method you use to authenticate your users, your users might need Internet access on their cellphones. - TLS version 1.3 is not supported when using the inWebo, Okta or One Identity Starling 2FA plugins.
+To ensure that TLS 1.2 is used by SPS during negotiation, specify the minimum and maximum TLS version as follows: - For the minimum TLS version, select TLS version 1.2. - For the maximum TLS version, select TLS version 1.3.